GusAI40/TAG-AI-Company-Research-Agent/docs/update-log.md

 ## 2025-03-23
 - Repointed the agent workflow to the in-repo OpenAI Agents shim and Zod clone so Vercel runtimes no longer require external `@openai/agents` or `zod` packages.
 - Removed the temporary tsconfig path aliases to avoid masking missing runtime dependencies in future builds.
+- Elevated the hero-focused messaging in the product vision and UI so members lead every narrative win when presenting PitchGuard insights.